-- Complying with any reasonable instructions given by staff, Board members, or contracted service providers
+- Comply with any reasonable instructions given by staff, Board members, or contracted service providers.

-- Ensuring the member’s actions do not cause disruption to the organisation’s programs or other users of any facilities or services
+- Ensure your actions do not cause disruption to the organisation’s programs or other users of any facilities or services.

-- Ensuring the member’s actions do not put at risk the safety of staff, contracted service providers or other users of any facilities and services
+- Ensure your actions do not put at risk the safety of staff, contracted service providers or other users of any facilities and services.

-- Ensuring the member’s actions do not cause damage to the organisation’s premises or contents
+- Ensure your actions do not cause damage to the organisation’s premises or contents.

-- Ensuring the member’s actions do not harm the operations or reputation of the organisation
+- Ensure your actions do not harm the reputation of the organisation.

-- Only participating in activities for which they register (via a booking system or at-the-door) and which any applicable fees have been paid
+- Only participating in activities for which you register (via a booking system or at-the-door) and which any applicable fees have been paid.

-- Paying membership fees and any other amounts owing to the organisation by the designated due date (see details below ‘Membership in detail’)
+- Pay your membership fees and any other amounts owing to the organisation by the designated due date.

 When booking our activities, please choose carefully.
 Refunds on workshop/course fees are only possible 14 or more days before an event.
 If Hunter Writers Centre cancels a workshop/course for which any applicable fees have been paid, you may choose to receive a credit or refund.